Cover: Whale watching in Monterey Bay

 Cannery Row in Monterey in California is a poem, a stink, a grating noise, a quality of light, a tone, a habit, a nostalgia, a dream.”

 ― John Steinbeck, Cannery Row

-The world-renowned Monterey Bay Aquarium is located the north end of the Cannery Row area and offers the chance to view sea otters, sharks, seahorses, tuna, penguins and thousands of other marine animals without leaving land.
+The world-renowned Monterey Bay Aquarium is located the north end of the Cannery Row area and offers the chance to view sea otters, sharks, seahorses, tuna, penguins, and thousands of other marine animals without leaving the land.

 3. Old Fisherman’s Wharf